SanderMertens/flecs/Manual.md

 ecs_adopt(world, e, my_root);
 ```

-After this operation, the `my_root` entity will have the `EcsContainer` tag.
 If the entity was already a child of the container, the operation has no side effects.

 #### Orphaning entities
 The API allows applications to orphan entities from containers after they have been created with the `ecs_orphan` operation.
 The `ecs_orphan` operation is almost equivalent to an `ecs_remove`, with as only difference that it accepts an `ecs_entity_t` (instead of an `ecs_type_t`).
 The operation can be used like this: